 It’s an eerie, frightening scene, and the distortion created by the lens aids in making the audience feel a certain way.
 Although fisheye lens images have become more advanced over the years, they have appeared in numerous other films for various purposes.

-What is the Use of Fisheye Lens?
+What is the Use of the Fisheye Lens?

-Fisheye lenses are well-known for capturing extremely wide panoramas of landscapes, the sky, and shooting close-up subjects such as crowds, architecture, and interiors.
+Fisheye lenses are well-known for capturing extremely wide panoramas of landscapes, and the sky, and shooting close-up subjects such as crowds, architecture, and interiors.
 They are also used to photograph action sports such as snowboarding, skateboarding, and surfing.

 Many photographers have adopted fisheye lenses due to the unusual, distorted photos they produce.
 They use them to take attractive photographs of any subject, from still life to portraits.